 The people you come across in the early days could end up making up part of your team.
-When you are ready to hire, you need to be careful with your cash, but the prospective employee also needs to be careful.
-There’s nothing more heartbreaking than joining a team (or starting one), for it to all come crashing down around you.
+When you are ready to hire, you need to be careful with your cash so your plan will help you make solid decisions.

 8. Attract partners

-While this may seem a long way off, you do need to make your business attractive to higher level business people.
-If you have a solid plan you’ve adhered to and can show your progress to people interested, they’re going to take you a lot more seriously.
+This may seem a long way off, but you do need to make your business attractive to higher level business professionals.
+You’ve adhered to your plan and can show your progress to people interested, so now they’re going to take you a lot more seriously.
 This is good practice for when you do grow a bit bigger, and you can ensure that you’re holding up against the competition.

 9. Grow your business

 Your plan is your springboard for getting your company to the position you want it to be in.
 Share it with your employees and investors, and make sure that the entire team are all aware of their responsibilities and how they’re going to achieve the goals you’re setting.
 This is so important, so don’t underestimate it.

 10. Judge your success

 Linked to growing your business, you need to understand how successful you’ve become at all times.
 You never know who might be checking out all of the amazing things your business is doing from afar, so if you’re ready at a moment’s notice to tell people, you’re going to come across professional.

 11. Make your business agile for changing conditions